-Why is hydrogen being chosen over battery electric buses for the pilot?
+Why is hydrogen being selected over battery electric buses for the pilot?

-Hydrogen was chosen because it meets minimum requirements without many of the fleet management impacts or hidden costs associated with battery electric buses.
-It also allows for designing routes for customers, not equipment, and has fewer risks associated with fires.
-The technology is ready today, and it offers better scalability for a fleet of 100-200 buses.
+Hydrogen was selected because it meets minimum agency wide requirements without many of the fleet management impacts or hidden costs associated with battery electric buses.
+It also allows for designing routes for customers, not equipment, and has fewer fire risks.
+The technology is ready today and offers better scalability for a fleet of 100-200 buses.